David Powlison: Career and counseling philosophy

 In 1980, Powlison joined the Christian Counseling and Educational Foundation in Philadelphia as a writer, counselor, and editor, becoming a prominent voice in the biblical counseling movement.
-He also served as a faculty member at Westminster Theological Seminary, and was editor of the Journal of Biblical Counseling.
+He was also a faculty member at Westminster Theological Seminary, and was editor of the Journal of Biblical Counseling.

-Powlison's work helped transition biblical counseling from a primarily polemical stance toward a more compassionate and nuanced approach.
-While influenced by Jay Adams’s “nouthetic counseling” model, Powlison sought to critically engage psychological theories, emphasizing Scripture as the foundational lens for understanding human struggles.
+Powlison advocated an approach to biblical counseling that differed in some respects from the more confrontational model associated with Jay Adams.
+He engaged with psychological theories while maintaining that Scripture should provide the primary framework for Christian counseling.